mrkushagrajain/RPA_DevOps_Task_kushagra-jain/README.md

 Prod

-No rebuilds between environments
+No rebuilding between environments

+Benefits
-✅ Prevents drift
+Prevents configuration drift
-✅ Ensures reliability

-🔁 Rollback Strategy

-Failure recovery

-Manual rollback trigger

-Re-deploy previous artifact

-Logs & reports preserved
+Ensures production uses tested artifacts

+Aligns with enterprise DevOps best practices

+📊 Monitoring & Logging
+Basic observability is implemented to track pipeline and deployment activity.

+What Is Monitored
+Pipeline execution logs in Azure DevOps

+Bot deployment status logs stored in logs/

+JUnit XML reports for deployment steps

+Log Artifacts
+logs-dev

+logs-test

+logs-prod

+Alert Simulation
+Alerts are simulated using a notification script

+Can be extended to Email, Microsoft Teams, or Slack

 ⚖️ Assumptions & Trade-offs
 Assumptions
+No live Azure subscription is available

-No live Azure or Automation Anywhere tenant
+No live Automation Anywhere A360 tenant is available

-RPA bots are package-based
+RPA bots are packaged as deployable artifacts

-Control Room APIs are REST-driven
+Control Room interactions are REST-based

 Trade-offs
-Decision	Trade-off
+Mock REST APIs
-Mock APIs	No real bot execution
+→ No real bot execution, but realistic API flow

-Simulated secrets	No real Key Vault
+Simulated Key Vault
+→ Secrets are not real, but handled securely in design

+Simple bot implementation
-Simple bot logic	Focus on DevOps, not bot complexity
+→ Focus is on DevOps automation, not bot complexity

+These trade-offs were intentional to keep the solution portable, testable, and focused on DevOps practices.

+Conclusion
+This project demonstrates:

+Infrastructure as Code using Terraform

+CI/CD automation for RPA bots

+Environment-aware deployments

+Monitoring, logging, and rollback strategies

+The overall design closely mirrors how Automation Anywhere A360 would be operated in a real enterprise Azure environment, while remaining fully executable in a simulated setup.

+New version of GPT available - Continue chatting to use the old version, or start a new chat for the latest version.